yzchen/Use-of-Shaheen/README.md

         Note that you can request `0` work nodes for burst buffer configurations.

-    4. Use it in following jobs
+    d.
+Use it in following jobs

         add following to your job script, below `#SBATCH` commands